pfaffe/lldb-eval/README.md

 ## Why

-LLDB has a very powerfull built-in expression evaluator (available via `expr` command).
+LLDB has a very powerful built-in expression evaluator (available via `expr` command).
 It can handle almost any valid C++ as well as perform function calls.
 But the downside of this power is poor performance, especially for large programs with lots of debug information.
 This is not as critical for interactive